 I have many apps on my phone for flight, hotels and other transportation.
 This is great for providing alerts and ensuring you have the info handy.
 As a backup, I print a copy of the whole itinerary in order of the stops.
 This is a good, old school, backup for when your phone dies or there is no Internet connection.
 Most recently, I’ve come across an app called Tripcase, which allows you to input all the travel info into one place.
 Can’t wait to try it out on my next adventure.

 Room for errors

-The thing about travel is that it can be unpredictable.
+The thing about travel, especially one that involves multi-destination stops, is that it can be unpredictable.
 Flight delays, road closures, accidents and weather can all mess up the best laid plans.
 While inconvenient, it is a part of life.
 It pays to do your research and be informed of your rights.
 Quite often airlines will be required to compensate you for flight delays or cancellations.
 It can be monetary, food and/or lodging vouchers, or a combination of a number of things.
 While annoying, understanding what you are entitled to will make the situation a little easier.

 There are also things called human mistakes.
 I’ve made so many, but they all taught me something and fortunately, didn’t impact my travels too much.
 It’s easy to focus on the issue when it happens, but it’s important to find a solution.
 There was the time where I accidentally booked our flight from Zagreb to Dubrovnik when I actually needed to fly the other way.
 Another time I booked our hotel in Paris for one night while we were staying there for four.
 Looking back, these were trivial issues, but when they happened it was a huge deal.
 You learn to move on.